NCAR/cesm-liwg-run-documentation/README.md

 # cesm_run_documentation
-Documentation on the setup for various CESM simulations
+Documentation on the setup for various simulations done by the CESM Land Ice Working Group